UMass Boston

 *Submissions received after 5 PM ET are considered received the next business day (excluding holidays/campus closures).
 The IRB operates year-round.
 Submissions are placed in queue to accommodate all applicants.

 Certain categories of human research are exempt from regulation but require initial IRB review.
-Ongoing IRB review and approval is not usually needed after formally obtaining the initial exempt determination from the IRB.
+Ongoing IRB review and approval is not always needed after obtaining the initial exempt determination.

 Some new exempt categories (i.e., category 2 iii) also require a type of expedited review called "limited IRB review" (see Limited IRB Review Worksheet (HRP-319)."